brails.types.asset_inventory module

 This method integrates feature values from a single-world

-inventory into the current multi-world inventory by updating the realization at the specified indexid
+world_realizationinventory into the current multi-world inventory by updating the realization at the specified indexid.- Parameters:

 id (int) – The index of the world(realization) to update.
 Must be less than